BYO-UPM/CUCO_Database/README.md

 The CUCO Database is organized into the following main folders:

-- **audio-features**: Contains precalculated audio features such as formants and antiformants.
-For each audio file located in "audios" there exists a .png image and a .mat matrix containing the frequency and bandwidth values for formant and antiformant trajectories of each speech waveform.
+- **Audio Features**: Contains precalculated audio features such as formants and antiformants.
+For each audio file located in "Audios" there exists a .png image and a .pkl dictionary containing the frequency and bandwidth values for formant and antiformant trajectories of each speech waveform.
 A Kalman-based autoregressive moving average approach is employed [1-3].
   - [1]   D. D. Mehta, D. Rudoy, and P. J. Wolfe, "Kalman-based autoregressive moving average modeling and inference for formant and antiformant tracking," The Journal of the Acoustical Society of America, vol. 132, no. 3, pp. 1732-1746, 2012.